- Evening primrose oil

 Blood pressure medications: Although there are no interactions reported with blood pressure medications, evening primrose oil was identified as being among supplements that may increase both systolic and diastolic blood pressures, with a clinically meaningful difference for systolic blood pressure in a large population-based study (50).

-Antiretrovirals: When used concurrently, evening primrose oil significantly increases the levels of antiretroviral drugs, and can increase the risk of adverse effects (51).
+Antiretrovirals: In humans, evening primrose oil significantly increases the levels of antiretroviral drugs and may increase the risk of adverse effects (51).